assaf534/assaf534/README.md

   I'm a Computer Science grad who's drawn to the infrastructure behind a problem, not just the data points on the surface.<br/>
   Lately that's meant tracing IPs back to the providers behind them, linking scattered device IDs to the real people using them,<br/>
   and pointing an LLM at AWS IAM policies to catch the risky ones before they cause trouble.<br/><br/>
-  Ex-tank commander, happiest knee-deep in a messy dataset and a problem nobody's mapped yet.
+  Happiest knee-deep in a messy dataset and a problem nobody's mapped yet.
 </p>
 ---

 ### 🛠️ Languages & Tools